Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/09. Product Discovery[oc]/02. Creating and using promo codes/README.md

 1. Click the "Create New Promotion" button in the left top corner of the page.
 ![Create New Promotion](./media/create-new-promotion.png)

-1. Fill in the "Discount Code", "Fine Print" fields.
+1. Fill in the "Discount Code".
 ![New promotion](./media/new-promotion.png)

 1. Mark the "Type" field, fill in the "Value" field and set minimum requirements for promotion.